build-cpp/cmkr/docs/basics.md

 ## Targets

 The basic unit of CMake is called a **target**.
 A target (also referred to as [binary target](https://cmake.org/cmake/help/latest/manual/cmake-buildsystem.7.html#binary-targets) in the CMake documentation) corresponds to an executable or static/dynamic library you can build.
-There are also [pseudo targets](https://cmake.org/cmake/help/latest/manual/cmake-buildsystem.7.html#pseudo-targets), but we ignore them for now.

 <sub>Visual Studio: a **target** corresponds to a _project_.</sub>

-Target types:
+Most important target types:

 |Type|Purpose|
 |-|-|